datavizweb/dataviz/_posts/2016-05-31-ipython-notebook.markdown

 https://<your domain ip here>:8888
 ```

 Your browser will complain about certification.
-Add and exception and you will see a login page.
+Add an exception and you will see a login page.
 Enter the password and you will be taken to main notebook page.

 ![notebook_login]({{ site.baseurl }}/assets/ipython_notebook_server_remote_login.jpeg)